petervandenabeele/covid19-logarithmic-trending/README.md

 * The idea was started by Peter Vandenabeele (https://twitter.com/peter_v), for the motivations written above.
 * The graph lay-out was improved by and useful discussions with Kris Peeters (https://twitter.com/peeterskris)
 * A nicer version of the graph was made by Maarten Lambrechts (https://twitter.com/maartenzam)
-* Interesting feedback to use LINEAR trend line (or none!) was received from Arnout Devos, Pierre DB and Kris Peeters
+* Interesting feedback to use LINEAR trend line (or none!) was received from Arnout Devos (https://github.com/ArnoutDevos), Pierre DB and Kris Peeters
+* Pull Request for grid lines by Arnout Devos (https://github.com/ArnoutDevos)